-The County shall reimburse employees annually for the California and Orange County Bar fees provided such employees are on the payroll on January 1st of each calendar year.
-Extra help employees who become regular during the bar year are eligible for bar fee reimbursement for that bar year.
+The County shall pay for employees' annual basic membership fees for the State Bar of California and the Orange County Bar Association provided such employees are on the payroll on January 1st of each calendar year.

+Employees who convert to regular attorney positions during the calendar year are eligible for bar fee payment or reimbursement for that calendar year.